wallacelt25/time-tracking-dashboard-main/README-template.md

 # Quiz 2 - Time tracking dashboard solution

-This is a solution to the [News homepage Quiz 2 challenge]
+This is a solution to the [Time tracking dashboard Quiz 2 challenge]

 ## Table of contents